ReVanced/revanced-manager/README.md

 ## 🌱 Miscellaneous

 ### 📄 Documentation
-Step on how to use the application are available [here](/docs/README.md).
+Documentation on how to use the application is available [here](/docs/README.md).

 ### 👋 Contributing
-Thanks for consider contributing to ReVanced Manager, you can find the contribution guidelines [here](/CONTRIBUTING.md).
+Thank you for considering contributing to ReVanced Manager, you can find the contribution guidelines [here](/CONTRIBUTING.md).

 ### 🔴 Issues
 For suggestions and bug reports, open an issue [here](https://github.com/ReVanced/revanced-manager/issues/choose).

 ## ⚖️ License
-ReVanced Manager adopt the [GNU General Public License 3.0](/LICENSE), [tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3): You may copy, distribute and modify the software as long as you track changes/dates in source files.
+ReVanced Manager adopts the [GNU General Public License 3.0](/LICENSE), [tl;dr](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3): You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.